vbauer/yandex-translate-api/README.md

 # Thanks to

-Yandex LLC and all their developers for the great service.
+* Yandex LLC and all their developers for the great service.
+* [Vyacheslav Rusakov](https://github.com/xvik) for the following Gradle plugins: [gradle-java-lib-plugin](https://github.com/xvik/gradle-java-lib-plugin) and [gradle-quality-plugin](https://github.com/xvik/gradle-quality-plugin).

 # License